WeirdConstructor/WLambda/doc/wlambda_reference.md

     type_switch   = "types", ("on" | "off")
                   ;
     export        = "!", "@export", symbol, [ ":", type ], [ "=" ], expr
+                  | "!", "@export", "type", type_ident, type
+                  (* Note: when exporting types, we need to make sure to have the types capture their source environment somehow. or else named types and aliases are not properly resolved! *)
                   ;
     statement     = "!" definition
                   | "." simple_assign